 Oats naturally lend themselves to be poured.
 My little one spent ages simply transferring the oats from one container to another.

 The sensory bin contained the majority of the mess and any stray oats.
 You could always place a shower curtain underneath the sensory bin to minimize any further mess.
-I encouraged my son to pick up any individual oats.
-This proved to be a wonderful fine motor activity that required concentration and perseverance.

 After some time of exploring the dry oats we couldn’t resist experimenting what would happen if we added water.
 I gave my son a small amount of water so he could explore pouring it in himself.